aws/karpenter-provider-aws/website/content/en/preview/concepts/disruption.md

 Automated forceful methods will begin draining nodes as soon as the condition is met.
 Note that these methods blow past NodePool Disruption Budgets, and do not wait for a pre-spin replacement node to be healthy for the pods to reschedule, unlike the graceful methods mentioned above.
 Use Pod Disruption Budgets and `do-not-disrupt` on your nodes to rate-limit the speed at which your applications are disrupted.

 ### Expiration
-Karpenter will disrupt nodes as soon as they're expired after they've lived for the duration of the NodePool's `spec.disruption.expireAfter`.
+Karpenter will disrupt nodes as soon as they're expired after they've lived for the duration of the NodePool's `spec.template.spec.expireAfter`.
 You can use expiration to periodically recycle nodes due to security concern.

 ### Interruption